bernard-elhagin/dots/configs.md

 Importance: medium

-*auto.offset.reset*
+#auto.offset.reset#
 -------------------

-What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server (e.g. because that data has been deleted):

-o earliest: automatically reset the offset to the earliest offset
+What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server (e.g. because that data has been deleted): earliest: automatically reset the offset to the earliest

-o latest: automatically reset the offset to the latest offset
+offsetlatest: automatically reset the offset to the latest

-o none: throw exception to the consumer if no previous offset is
-        found for the consumer's group

-o anything else: throw exception to the consumer.

-Note that altering partition numbers while setting this config to latest may cause message delivery loss since producers could start to send messages to newly added partitions (i.e. no initial offsets exist yet) before consumers reset their offsets.
+offsetnone: throw exception to the consumer if no previous offset is found for the consumer's groupanything else: throw exception to the consumer.Note that altering partition numbers while setting this config to latest may cause message delivery loss since producers could start to send messages to newly added partitions (i.e. no initial offsets exist yet) before consumers reset their offsets.

 Type: string
 Default: latest